BaoLocPham/angeloidfrontend1/README.md

 ### `npm install --save bootstrap font-awesome jquery react-router-dom react-transition-group react-tooltip`

+If you have already installed some libraries, here is libraries list for single installation

+- bootstrap
+- font-awesome
+- jquery
+- react-router-dom
+- react-transition-group
+- react-tooltip

 ## Available Scripts

 In the project directory, you can run: